 Course DescriptionCovers the material of FR 202 and FR 203 in an accelerated format.
 Stresses the development of listening, speaking, reading, writing, and cultural awareness through a communicative approach.
 Primary emphasis on student's active use of the language.
 Recommended to the highly motivated student.
 Proficiency target level: Intermediate high; the successful student will be able to handle most uncomplicated communicative tasks and social situations.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Recommended: Completion of FR 201 or FR 256 or instructor permission.
 Audit available.

 Addendum to Course Description

 FR 257 is the third term of a three term sequence, which equals two full years of college French.
 It provides the same content as FR 202 and 203, but in a one term accelerated format.
 FR 257 continues the work begun in FR 256, expanding and perfecting the communicative use of French and cultural awareness.

 FR 257 is offered for eight hours of transfer credit.
 It satisfies the foreign language requirement for the B.A. degree, counts towards the Arts and Letters distribution requirements for the A.A. degree, and contributes to the general education requirement for other Associate Degrees.

 Students successfully completing the Second Year French sequence:

 - Are able to handle successfully most uncomplicated communicative tasks and social situations.

 - Can initiate, sustain, and close a general conversation with a number of strategies appropriate to a range of circumstances and topics.

 - Can generally be understood even by native speakers not accustomed to dealing with non native speakers.